mcalmette/Quick-MergeSort/README.md

 Note: can switch out different random text files with files that sort a descending listed file i.e. desc-10k.txt

 ## About this project
-An implementation of selection sort / insertion sort of a linked list with each node holding a key-value pair.
+An implementation of selection/insertion/quick/merge sort of a linked list with each node holding a key-value pair.
 The project also uses these functions:
 - add
 - remove
 - find